simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 - the accounts to be closed/opened, with account query arguments
 - the balancing account, with `--close-acct=ACCT` and/or `--open-acct=ACCT`
 - the transaction descriptions, with `--close-desc=DESC` and `--open-desc=DESC`
+- the transaction's tag value, with a `--MODE=NEW` option argument
 - the closing/opening dates, with `-e OPENDATE`

 By default, the closing date is yesterday, or the journal's end date, whichever is later;